masao/ttl2html/README-xlsx2shape.md

 Application profile generator for Linked Data using SHACL.

 This tool accepts MS Excel format as a description of Metadata model (Aplication Profile) through SHACL validation schema.
-It allows metadata publishers to describe and publish their own metadata model on the web.
+It allows metadata publishers to describe and validate their own metadata, as wel as to publish the application profile on the web by using the ttl2html tool.

 ## Features